dmccreary/graph-algorithms/docs/data/index.md

-# Generating Datasets for Graph Algorithms
+# Using Generative AI to Create Datasets for Graph Algorithms

-The best way to quickly understand graph algorithms is to have high-quality data sets to help you visualize how the graph algorithms work step-by-step.
+The best way to quickly understand graph algorithms is to have high-quality datasets to help you visualize how the graph algorithms work step-by-step.

-We will explore how to use generative AI to generate data sets.
+This section demonstrates how to use generative AI to generate data sets.

 ## Sample Prompt